JayZenith/LLM_Serving/README.md

 Continuous batching provided **11.1x throughput improvement** (c=1 to c=16) while keeping TTFT under 35ms.
 However, **batching hurts at saturation**: at c=32, the decode phase cannot keep up, causing requests to queue.
 Total latency doubles (561ms → 1119ms) as requests spend more time waiting than processing.

 ### 5. Critical Knob: max_num_seqs
 `max_num_seqs=16` is the optimal setting for Qwen2.5-1.5B on RTX 4090.
 Setting it to 32 causes saturation and latency spikes.
-The **backpressure mechanism** (`max_concurrent_requests=32`) is essential—without it, unbounded queueing would cause OOM or unbounded latency growth.
+The **backpressure mechanism** (`max_concurrent_requests=32`) is essential, without it, unbounded queueing would cause OOM or unbounded latency growth.
 The 429 rejection rate at c=32 was 0% because we stayed within limits, but the latency spike shows we're at the edge.

 ## Reproduction